The Latest | Trump's legal team again asks appeals court to intervene in hush money case

 The process initially progressed very quickly, with seven jurors seated by the end of Tuesday.
 But two jurors were later dismissed on Thursday, one after expressing concerns about her ability to be impartial and the other amid questions about whether he had provided accurate answers about his past during the selection process.

 Shortly after the jury was seated Friday, emergency crews responded to a park across the street from the courthouse, where a person was on fire.
-The individual was taken away on a stretcher and police were expected to hold a news conference later in the afternoon.
+The man was taken to a hospital where he was in critical condition in the burn unit, police said at a news conference later in the day.

 The hush money case is the first of Trump’s four indictments to reach trial.